gerryvel/NMEA2000_TPW/README.md

 The ESP32 in this project is an Adafruit Huzzah!
 ESP32.
 This is a small module without USB conector.

 For the ESP32 CAN bus, i used the "Waveshare SN65HVD230 Can Board" as transceiver.
-For small place i cut the connector and mount this board upward.
+For small space i cut the connectors and mount this board upside down.
 The correct GPIO ports are defined in the main sketch.
 For this project, I use the pins GPIO4 for CAN RX and GPIO5 for CAN TX.

 The 12 Volt is reduced to 5 Volt with a DC Step-Down_Converter.
 12V DC comes from the N2k Bus Connector with the M12 Connector.